-Work load

 Type of course Number of hours

 Lecture 2.0

 Interactive courses 6.0

 Coaching 8.0

 Personnal work 8.0

 Collective project 18.0

 Independent work

-E-learning 4.0
+E-learning 6.0

-Reading reference manuals 2.0

 Research 2.0

-Total 50.0

 The course is a mix of lectures, coaching sessions and oral presentations.
 It requires the involvement of each student.